Albert7519/DTS002_ElcDataAny/README.md

 *   **Core Language:** Python
 *   **Machine Learning Model:**
     *   **Multilayer Perceptron (MLP):** Serves as the main predictive model for analyzing electricity data and making relevant predictions.
-The model implementation might be based on Scikit-learn or other deep learning frameworks.
 *   **Hyperparameter Optimization:**
     *   **Optuna:** Employed to automatically search and optimize the hyperparameters of the MLP model to achieve the best performance.